 The final question to ask is: what are the other lenses to look at the issue, apart from legalities.
 Surely, best practices need to come from an understanding of the subject.
 Local perspectives of living with wildlife assume significance here, and should be learned from.
 For instance, people in Charotar in Gujarat, and Kotmi Sonar in Chattisgarh know how to live with mugger crocodiles.
 Instead of setting in place catch-them-by-the-tail, all-guns- blazing relocation, we could learn from them.

-We need assessments to understand if we have a problem on our hands in the first place, or whether management solutions can involve not actually moving animals.
+We need assessments to understand if we have a problem on our hands in the first place, or whether management solutions can involve not actually moving animal.
 Finally—and it seems counter-intuitive to state this—any move to take care of a problem has to include a genuine attempt to solve it.

 1.Hindustan Times 2016, Leopard found in Yamuna Biodiversity Park released in Shivalik ranges, retrieved online.